-As of December 31, 2023, the split rating on investments in U.S. Treasury, U.S. agency and agency mortgage-backed securities is the result of S&P Global Ratings and Fitch Ratings maintaining the U.S. government's long-term sovereign credit rating of AA+, while Moody's Investors Service maintained ratings of Aaa for U.S. government and agency securities.
-Prior to August 1, 2023, Fitch Ratings also rated the U.S. sovereign as AAA.
-For additional information on the downgrade, see "Risk Factors."
+As noted in the tables above, the split rating on investments in U.S. Treasury, U.S. agency and agency mortgage-backed securities is the result of S&P Global Ratings and Fitch Ratings maintaining the U.S. government's long-term sovereign credit rating of AA+, while Moody's Investors Service maintains a rating of Aaa for U.S. government and agency securities.

 If a Bank held investment no longer meets the regulatory eligibility criteria referred to above, the investment becomes ineligible for regulatory liquidity calculation purposes.
-Under Farm Credit Administration regulations, if a Bank held investment is eligible when purchased but no longer satisfies the eligibility criteria referred to above, the Bank may continue to hold it subject to the following requirements:
+Under Farm Credit Administration regulations, if an investment held by a Bank is eligible when purchased but no longer satisfies the eligibility criteria referred to above, the Bank may continue to hold it subject to the following requirements: